Home » Geography » El Nino and La Nina

 El Nino

-El Nino impact refers to sporadic climate changes and the emergence of warm ocean surface waters along the coasts of Peru and Ecuador.
-The El Nino effect was originally noticed by South American fishermen in the 17th century.
+El Nino refers to sporadic climate changes and the warming of ocean surface waters along the coasts of Peru and Ecuador, first noticed by South American fishermen in the 17th century.

-When there is an El Nino, the trade winds that normally sweep from east to west along the Equator diminish, resulting in high air pressure in the western Pacific Ocean and low air pressure in the eastern Pacific Ocean.
-As a result, the surface water is moving towards the northern South American shore.
-An El Nino impact results from a six-month period of ocean warming in the central and eastern Pacific.
-Warming the central and eastern Pacific Ocean during an El Nino diminishes the regular upwelling of cold water, thus lowering the region’s nutrient level.
+During El Nino, the trade winds that usually blow from east to west along the Equator weaken.
+This causes high air pressure in the western Pacific and low air pressure in the eastern Pacific, pushing warm surface water towards the northern South American coast.
+This warming lasts about six months and reduces the usual upwelling of cold, nutrient-rich water in the central and eastern Pacific.

 The East Pacific Ocean’s warmer waters cause the winds in some areas to change direction.